 Smullen chairs the school’s electives department and sits on the school leadership team.
 She leads professional development for the district’s art teachers each year.
 During schoolwide family nights, children and parents do art projects together in her room.
 Certified as a master gardener, Smullen is helping the school transform its outdoor areas into teaching spaces that incorporate student artwork like painted stepping stones.
 Smullen encourages students to participate in local art contests and projects.
 After the 2016 presidential election, Smullen’s students participated in D.C.’s “Unity Through Art” project and displayed their artwork in local businesses.

 Smullen earned a Bachelor of Arts in studio art and a Bachelor of Fine Arts in graphic design from Marietta College in 2008.
 She received a Master of Arts in Teaching in 2012 from the Corcoran School of the Arts and Design at The George Washington University.

-"I hope my students remember my class as one that was full of kindness, positivity and respect.
-I know many of my students face (or..." (read more)
+"I hope my students remember my class as one that was..." (read more)

 Patch.com | Nov 14, 2019 | Cleveland, OH